AnAppleCore/I2CN_Lab/README.txt

         Client IP: < host ip address in the (r, h) subnet>
         Client Port: < host port number>

-    6. Then if the following line is printed, the traversal succeeds:
+    6. Then if the following line is printed on both side of hosts, the traversal succeeds:

          -----Traversal succeed!-----
             lport   raddr           rport